Mayank-sethiya/CUSTOMER_RELATIONSHIP_MANAGEMENT-SYSTEM/README.md

 3. Build the Project
 This project includes the Maven Wrapper, so you don't need a system-wide Maven installation.

-To build the project and package it into an executable .jar file, run:

 On macOS/Linux:

 ./mvnw clean package